zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 </copy>
 ```

-The partition move on the read only partition succeeded without raising any error.
-Checking the partition attributes again you now will see that the partition is compressed.
+The partition move on the read-only partition succeeded without raising any error.
+Rechecking the partition attributes, you now will see that the partition is compressed.

 ```
 <copy>